NoahNacho/Krunker-Chromebook/README.md

 chmod +x Krunker-Install.sh
 ./Krunker-Install.sh
 ```
 You will need to run this command everytime you want to play krunker.
-A desktop icon configurator is coming soon.

 ```bash
 ./Krunker.sh